 Big game license is required, in addition to a valid Hunting License, for hunting deer, turkey, or bear.
 The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident or nonresident persons under the age of 16, or anyone who possesses an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
 A Harvest Record is required to hunt deer or turkey.

 GEORGIA MIGRATORY BIRD STAMP is required for any person who hunts migratory birds (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) and is required by age to have a hunting license to hunt.
-The Free Georgia Migratory Bird Stamp is available for all resident Landowners hunting their own land and any hunters with a valid Sportsman’s License, Youth Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License or Lifetime Sportsman’s License.
+A free Georgia Migratory Bird Stamp is available for all resident Landowners hunting their own land and hunters with a valid Sportsman’s License, Youth Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License or Lifetime Sportsman’s License.

 Federal Duck Stamp is required for all waterfowl hunters 16 years of age or older including resident landowners and their immediate family.
 The stamp is valid from July 1–June 30 and must be signed in ink across the face.
 The Federal Migratory Bird Hunting and Conservation Stamp is available at US Post Offices, 1-800-STAMP24, www.gooutdoorsgeorgia.com, or usps.com.